Posted on February 12, 2015

 There are three groups of water users that should take special precautions during the Preventative Maintenance Program: 1) hospitals and kidney dialysis providers/patients, 2) fish, pond, pool and aquarium owners/operators, and 3) some business that use water in their production process.
 Those who fall into any of the above categories are strongly encouraged to seek professional advice concerning the removal methods for chlorine and chloramines from their water supply.

 This maintenance program is being performed at this time of year when water usage is low, as not to stress the water distribution system during times of higher demands, such as summer.
-You may see crews performing flushing operations at hydrants to insure chlorinated water is dispersed through the entire water system.
+You may see crews performing flushing operations at hydrants to ensure chlorinated water is dispersed through the entire water system.

 For further information or with specific questions, residents may contact their local water provider.
 Media inquiries may be directed to the contacts listed above.